wibosco/GhostTypewriter/README.md

 }
 ```

-It's important to note that resetting an `TypewriterLabel` instance does not cause the animation to restart instead you need to call `restartAnimationButtonPressed()`.
+It's important to note that resetting an `TypewriterLabel` instance does not cause the animation to restart instead you need to call `restartTypewritingAnimation()`.

 #### Restarting